Conversation, Progression & spiritual formation

 Teacher, Educator, Story-Teller

 For more than a decade, I’ve been doing this work quietly—learning through life, watching closely, and letting God shape the parts of me that needed depth before expression.
 Most of what I teach wasn’t formed in a classroom; it was formed in real time, in moments that demanded honesty, courage, and a different kind of listening.
 And yet, as I conclude my B.A. in Psychology with a minor in Gender and Women’s Studies, I began to see how the lessons I lived were mirrored in theory—the patterns, the behaviors, the social structures, the intimate and the unseen forces that shape how we love, how we heal, and how we claim our truths.
-What I bring now is not just knowledge from books; it’s the language of lived experience refined through study, a bridge between what is understood in the mind, what is remembered by the body, and how faith is found in the middle.
+What I bring now is not just knowledge from books; it’s the language of lived experience refined through my walk with Christ and study.
+It is a bridge between what is understood in the mind, what is remembered by the body, and how faith is found in the middle.

 My work focuses on the internal westles most people avoid — the bodily signals, relational patterns, and hard questions that surface when you stop distracting yourself and start paying attention.
-I teach women how to think clearly, speak honestly, steward emotional range, and stay with their own experience long enough to understand it.
+I teach women how to feel clearly, speak honestly, steward emotional complexities, and stay with their own experience long enough to understand it.
 No performance, no spiritual shortcuts, no pressure to become someone else — just the discipline of listening and responding with integrity.

 I value what’s been handed down — the wisdom, the roots, the steadiness — just as much as the transformation that asks us to stretch beyond what’s familiar.
 In these spaces, both can exist without competing: tradition isn’t a cage, and change isn’t chaos.
 They meet in the middle, and something new is born.